urbanjost/easy/README.md

 Well, it can be hard enough just writing your Fortran code.

 But you have this nagging feeling you
-+ should be using version control,
++ should be using version control
-+ that you will want collaborators to be able to work with you on the project,
++ will want collaborators to be able to work with you on the project
-+ that you should be generating developer documentation as well as user documention for the code,
++ should be generating developer documentation as well as user documention for the code
-+ that you want to easily share your results,
++ want to easily share your results
-+ and everyone says you should be building in unit testing of your code as you develop it.
++ and everyone says you should be building in unit testing of your code as you develop it

-you want the test runs and builds and document generation to run automatically, of course.
+You want the test runs and builds and document generation to run automatically, of course.

-And then there are all those **compilers switches** , and your code will likely require a **build tool** as it grows in complexity, and you would like to easily **incorporate existing code** into yours so you are not spending precious time reinventing the wheel.
+And then there are all those **compilers switches**, and your code will likely require a **build tool** as it grows in complexity, and you would like to easily **incorporate existing code** into yours so you are not spending precious time reinventing the wheel.